kayambi/guestbook/README.md

   * Create your own rules to add styles to your div, or feel free to use rules that others have already created.
   * Whenever possible, try to add styles to classes or ids, instead of adding styles directly to elements (h1, div, p, ul, etc ...).

-**Once your changes are ready, do the following:**
+**Once your changes are ready, do the following in the terminal:**

-* git add.
+* git add .
 * git commit -m "message with the changes made"
 * git push origin guestbook
 * Now, go to your copy of the "guestbook" repository on Github, go to the "guestbook" branch of it, and do pull request.
 Write a message with a detailed description of the changes you have made.
 Ex: "I added my name, my personal message and my hobbies".

 That is all for now.

-This course can help you have a better understanding of how to use Git and Github https://teamtreehouse.com/library/github-basics
+This course can help you have a better understanding of how to use Git and Github. https://teamtreehouse.com/library/github-basics

 Create issues on the link below on the parent repo if you are stuck, have any questions.